ckan/ckan/doc/maintaining/configuration.rst

 Default value: ``True``

 Enable or disable state saving.
-When enabled, DataTables view will store state information such as pagination position, page length, row selection/s, column visibility/ordering, filtering and sorting.
+When enabled, DataTables view will store state information such as pagination position, page length, row selection/s, column visibility/ordering, filtering and sorting using the browser's localStorage.
 When the end user reloads the page, the table's state will be altered to match what they had previously set up.

 This also enables/disables the "Reset" and "Share current view" buttons.
-"Reset" clears the state.
+"Reset" discards the saved state.
 "Share current view" base-64 encodes the state and passes it as a url parameter, acting like a "saved search" that can be used for embedding and sharing table searches.

 .. _ckan.datatables.state_duration: